carsonbird/customer-resource-app/content/resources/holiday-cards.md

 For your customers, you may include a generous thank you for supporting you in your business this year.
 Make sure to invite them to let you know how you can support them in the coming year.

+Additionally, you can create a <resource-chip path="resources/holiday-videos">Holiday Video</resource-chip> that accomplishes the same thing.

 <todo>Include examples of cards for each holiday.</todo>